juliana4850/FLfedavgR/README.md

 # fedavgR: Federated Learning with Federated Averaging in R

 An implementation of **Federated Learning (FL)** using the **Federated Averaging (FedAvg)** algorithm in R using `torch`.
+This package is based on the algorithm for FedAvg in *Communication-Efficient Learning of Deep Networks from Decentralized Data* (McMahan et al., 2017), which was the first paper to use the term Federated Learning and the source of the original FederatedAveraging algorithm.

+Federated learning (FL) is a well-cited, decentralized approach to machine learning: it was developed to address scenarios where data is generated/stored locally across multiple sources and centralizing that data in one place is not feasible (e.g., due to privacy or large size).
+For example, individual patient health information is privacy-protected and cannot be freely shared across medical institutions for research purposes.
+FL uses client-server training loop wherein local data models are updated and model parameters are aggregated to form a global model, and then the global model is sent back to the clients for further updates.
+In FL, only the model parameters are ever shared between clients and the server, never the data.
+Federated averaging (FedAvg) is the original model parameter aggregation algorithm, and this package implements it.

+Please refer to the original paper for further conceptual and theoretical details on FL, the FedAvg algorithm, models, and experiments implemented in this repository: [https://arxiv.org/abs/1602.05629](https://arxiv.org/abs/1602.05629).

-This package serves two purposes:
+This repository's contents serve three purposes:
 1.  **General Framework**: A flexible simulation framework (`fedavg_simulation` and `fedavg`) to run Federated Learning with Federated Averaging on your own datasets and models.
+This is the `fedavgR` package.
 2.  **Paper Reproduction**: Example scripts and outputs for reproducing experiments from McMahan et al. (2017) on MNIST and CIFAR-10 datasets.
+(See `inst/reproduction_outputs/README.md` for more details.)
-3. **GenAI Tutorial**: An educational reference resource for using GenAI tools to generate the code for creating this R package.
+3. **GenAI Tutorial**: An educational reference resource on using GenAI tools to generate the code for creating this R package.
+(See `docs/GENAI_TUTORIAL.md`.)

 ## 📦 Installation